andrearcaina/pathfinder/README.md

 ```

 ### CLI Usage

-For information on how to use `pathfinder` as a CLI, check out the `cli.md` file in the [documentation](docs/) folder or typing `pathfinder -h` or `pathfinder --help` in your terminal after installation.

 Below I ran `pathfinder` on this codebase with the `-R` flag to recursively scan all subdirectories, as well as the `-d` flag to scan dependencies.
 Image was taken at 2025-12-08 7:25 PM EST.
 ![example4.png](images/example4.png)